 Modular sequencing limits the search space

 A) Schematic of the generalized workflow that consists of three stages in which increasingly large sequence segments are sequenced and then used as input for the next stage.
 First the framework regions (FRs) are sequenced.
 Then the FR candidates are expanded into FR-CDR-FR candidates (i.e. CDRs with adjacent FRs).
 Finally, the FR-CDR-FRs are recombined into full chain candidates.
 Each stage follows a flow in which data are expanded into a set of sequence candidates (“Generate”).
 These candidates are scored using multiple data streams (“Integrate”), then filtered using these scores (“Evaluate”).
 By using a modular workflow, i.e., first sequencing smaller segments of the sequence, we limit the search space throughout the workflow.
 B) candidate pool size changes throughout the workflow, both for the entire chain (teal) and the considered segment (pink).
 After we select a germline template, we have prohibitively large chain candidate pool (~109), as we have many ambiguous residues, especially in the CDRs.
 On the other hand, the segment candidate pool is expanded at the start of every stage and then reduced to a manageable size after scoring.
 This ensures that throughout the workflow we never consider more than ~103 segment candidates at the same time, thereby keeping computational cost in balance.
-C) Score distribution of the Spectrum score (x-axis) and the Multiscore (y-axis) for the most ambiguous segment in each of the three stages of the mix sample.
-Selected candidates for the next stage are highlighted by a green circle.
-For all shown segments, neither of these scores can select the correct candidate by itself.
-When combined, top candidates can be filtered using a pareto front-like approach, and then manually inspected to determine which candidates should be selected for the next stage.